 The demand for new owners’ bath suites in Denver is increasing.
 Now that many families in Colorado are spending almost all of their time at home, they have a new appreciation that a bathroom can offer so much more than function.
 The primary bath can be a refuge from Zoom fatigue, a wellness center, and a room to spend a few minutes devoid of email, texts, and family members, all to yourself.
 A good starting point is to know what’s hot and what’s not in bath renovations.
 Houzz.com provides a good roadmap through its 2021 U.S. Houzz Bathroom Trends Study.

-A Desire for a Master Bath Makeover
+A Desire for an Owner’s Main Bath Makeover

 Health and Wellness Take Center Stage

-More than 40% of renovating homeowners converted their master bath into a space for relaxation.
+More than 40% of renovating homeowners converted their main bath into a space for relaxation.
 55% of Houzz study respondents reported that soaking in a tub helps them relax.
 Conversely, 54% of respondents enjoy taking long showers.